 - Ensure that you’re not consuming a lot of seafood.
 Water tends to get contaminated during the rainy season and eating fish can cause cholera or diarrhoea.

 In case of any health complications that you may develop during the monsoon, seek immediate medical help.
 Our team of critical care professionals at Regency Health will ensure you receive all the necessary help to battle health complications.
-The super speciality hospital is your one-stop solution for any ailments and critical care needs.
+The multi super speciality hospital is your one-stop solution for ailments and critical care needs.